History Webpage format

 The park consists of historic English Heritage listed

-large areas of grassland managed as meadow or recreation ground, a childrens
+large areas of grassland managed as meadow or recreation ground, two

-play area, formal gardens, a sensory garden, a riverside walk, a nature
+play areas, formal gardens, a sensory wildlife garden, a riverside

 trail and various natural habitat areas which qualify its status as a